Turkey detains 60 soldiers, issues detention orders for 128 people -media

-Authorities detained the soldiers in raids focussed on the central Turkish province of Konya and 32 other provinces, the Hurriyet daily said.
+Authorities detained the soldiers in raids focused on the central Turkish province of Konya and 32 other provinces, the Hurriyet daily said.

 Separately, the state-run Anadolu Agency said detention orders had been issued for 128 people with ties to the publishing company Kaynak Holding, which was linked to the Gulen movement before authorities seized it.